THYER5/BillboardZ-Retexture/README.md

 # BillboardZ-Retexture
 Source files for retexturing BillboardZ DayZ Mod by THYER5 and Knaze.

 This mod structure contains all the files and code necessary to retexture our BillboardZ Mod <LINK>.
-You can find tutorial videos on how to acheive this here http://www.youtube.com/@THYERS when available, if required either THYER5 or Knaze can provide retexture services for a fee.
+You can find tutorial videos on how to acheive this here http://www.youtube.com/@THYERS when available.

 All models in this mod were created by THYER5 and KNAZE.
 This mod is designed with Server Owners in mind, offering the ability to control the Billboards and Signs we offer instead of paying for a repack and still having to do the same work.